Non Sequitur by Wiley Miller for June 24, 2014

 8. Out little avatar

-dadoctah about 10 years ago
+dadoctah over 10 years ago

 This is why so many medically-minded people go into dermatology.
 Most of your patients don’t die from what you’re treating them for, but they never really get well either.